Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Where to sleep in Lisbon?

-When choosing accommodation for a trip, several factors are always taken into account, from the area where you prefer to sleep to the budget.
+When choosing accommodation for a trip, several factors are always taken into account, from the area where you prefer to sleep to your budget.
 The Portuguese capital has an important hotel offer, as well as many apartments.

 A tip to keep in mind is that if you go in summer, high season, you should book your room well in advance.
 As for the areas, here are some recommendations: